spiffe/spiffe.io/content/docs/latest/planning/extending.md

 In addition, known third-party Node Attestor plugins include:

-* https://github.com/bloomberg/spire-tpm-plugin - This plugin allows SPIRE to attest to machines with a TPMv2 compatible Trusted Platform Module installed.
+* https://github.com/spiffe/spire-tpm-plugin - This plugin allows SPIRE to attest to machines with a TPMv2 compatible Trusted Platform Module installed.
 The TPM holds the proof of identity of the machine, and SPIRE will require the TPM to provide a specific signed quote to prove it.
+Maintained by the SPIFFE community.

 * https://github.com/zlabjp/spire-openstack-plugin - This plugin allows SPIRE to attest to nodes deployed by OpenStack and identify them by the OpenStack project ID and instance ID.